obpy/obpy/src/doc/source/core-dev/codingstandard.rst

       x += 5
       print x

-   # Nested loops with single logical lines
+   # Nested loops with single logical line
    for x in range(0, 5):
       for y in range(0, 5):
-         print 'Nested loops with one-loop instruction should look like this!'
+         print 'Nested loops with only one logical line should look like this!'

    # Nested loops with multiple logical lines
    for x in range(0, 5):